 The Company, through its Transportation Information Services business unit, is one of the largest firms in the transportation bill processing and payment industry in the United States based on the total dollars of transportation bills paid and items processed.
 Competition consists of a few primary competitors and numerous small transportation bill audit firms located throughout the United States.
 While offering transportation payment services, few of these audit firms compete on a national basis.
 These competitors compete mainly on price, functionality and service levels.
-The Company, through its Expense Management business unit, also competes with other companies located throughout the United States that pay energy and waste bills and provide management reporting.
-Available data indicates that the Company is one of the largest providers of energy information processing and payment services.
+The Company, through its Utility Expense Management business unit, also competes with other companies located throughout the United States that pay utility bills and provide management reporting.
+Available data indicates that the Company is one of the largest providers of utility information processing and payment services.
 Cass is unique among these competitors in that it is not exclusively affiliated with any one energy service provider ("ESP").
 Various ESPs market the Company's services, adding value with their unique auditing, consulting and technological capabilities.
 Many of Cass' services are customized for the ESPs, providing a full-featured solution without any development costs to the ESP.
 The Company, through its Telecom Information Services business unit, is a leader in the growing telecom expense management market and competes with other companies located throughout the United States in this market.
-The Company, through its Waste Expense Management business competes against small expense management companies along with large national account programs of major haulers.
-The Company division known as TouchPoint offers a church management software solution and an online platform to provide generosity services for faith-based and non-profit organizations, which is a complementary service offering to the Bank's faith-based customers.
+The Company, through its Waste Expense Management business, is one of the largest providers of waste invoice management solutions and competes against small expense management companies along with large national account programs of major haulers.
+The Company's TouchPoint division offers a church management software solution and an on-line platform to provide generosity services for faithbased and non-profit organizations, which is a complementary service offering to the Bank's faith-based customers.
 Also, the Company, through its CassPay operation, competes with providers of corporate payment solutions.